tensorflow/community/rfcs/20210513-pluggable-profiler-for-tensorflow.md

 ```

 ### Usage Example
-This section provides some pseudo code to show what core TensorFlow and plugin's code may looks like.
+This section provides some pseudo code to show what core TensorFlow and plugin's code may look like.

 #### Core TensorFlow
 * **ProfileOptions support**